gibou273/Python/Python_Turtle_Graphics/snake_game/README.md

 # What is this program about?
-This is a turtle race game, where diffent coloured turtles will race and the first turtle to reach the goal wins the race.
-The use will picj the colour of the turtle to win the race and if the turtle with that colour wins the race, then the player/user wins or else loose
+This is a snake game where the plauer will get new point whenever the snake eats the food and the length of the snake increases and becomes longer.
+Whenever the snake collides wityh its own tail or any wall of the game window, then the snake is sent to a location/position outside the game window, where it gets destroyed and a new snake is created at the center of the game window and starts moving